-Cancer mortality rates are higher in men than womenJuly 12th, 2011 in Cancer /
+Cancer mortality rates are higher in men than womenJuly 12, 2011 in Medicine & Health / Cancer

 Overall cancer mortality rates are higher for men than women in the United States, according to a study published in Cancer Epidemiology, Biomarkers & Prevention, a journal of the American Association for Cancer Research.

 Michael B. Cook, Ph.D., an investigator in the division of cancer epidemiology and genetics at the National Cancer Institute, and colleagues used U.S. vital rates and survival data from the SEER database for 36 cancers by gender and age.
 They assessed whether cancer mortality rates and cancer survival differed by gender.

 "Men are more likely to die from cancer than women," said Cook.
 "We found this to be true for a majority of specific types of cancer."